-- The laaS services are provided to the customers on a payper-use basis. - This ensures that the customers are required to pay for what they have used. - This model eliminates the unnecessary spending on buying hardware.
+- The laaS services are provided to the customers on a pay-per-use basis. - This ensures that the customers are required to pay for what they have used. - This model eliminates the unnecessary spending on buying hardware.

-2. Reduced TCO:
+Reduced TCO:

-- Since IaaS providers allow the IT users to rent the computing resources, they need not buy physical hardware for running their business. - The IT users can rent the IT infrastructure rather than buy it by spending large amount. - laaS reduces the har for buying hard₩afre ୧୯୯୯ ଓ୯୯୮ces and thus the new server and improves application efficiency.
+- Since IaaS providers allow the IT users to rent the computing resources, they need not buy physical hardware for running their business. - The IT users can rent the IT infrastructure rather than buy it by spending large amount. - laaS reduces the need for buying hardware resources and thus reduces the TCO.